Serb-Catholic movement in Dubrovnik: Background

 Before the 19th century, it is difficult to ascertain the precise number of residents in Dubrovnik who self-identified as Serbs.
-Prior to the twentieth century, Dubrovnik had never been ruled over by a Slavic nation, although it did have close trade and political ties with medieval Serbian states.
-In the early Middle Ages, Dubrovnik lay at a crossroads between the Balkan regions inhabited by Slavic tribes.
-Most sources from the later medieval and early modern period simply refer to Dubrovnik's Slavic inhabitants generically as "Slav" and their language as "Slavic."
-With the increased emphasis on ethnic distinction in the nineteenth century, there are increased references to "Serbs" and "Croats" as distinct peoples of Dubrovnik.

-The Republic of Ragusa (abolished in 1808) had enforced a single state religion of Roman Catholicism.
-The Eparch of Dalmatia Josif Rajačić dispatched the first Orthodox priest to Dubrovnik, Đorđe Nikolajević, in 1833.
+With the increased emphasis on ethnic distinction in the nineteenth century, there are increased references to Serbs and Croats as distinct peoples of Dubrovnik.
+The Republic of Ragusa had enforced a single state religion of Roman Catholicism, before it was abolished in 1808.
+The Eparch of Dalmatia Josif Rajačić dispatched the first Orthodox priest to Dubrovnik, Georgije Nikolajević, in 1833.

 Orthodoxy was given equal status with Catholicism only in 1848, by which time there were hundreds of Orthodox immigrants from Herzegovina in the city who maintained their religious affiliation with the Serbian Orthodox Church.

 Early 19th century

 In the 19th century, the politics of Dubrovnik started to include the matter of the city's belonging - with the emergence of romantic nationalism like the Illyrian movement and the emergence of the Kingdom of Serbia, and a resistance to the inclusion of Dubrovnik into the Kingdom of Dalmatia.
 The city, while Catholic, had centuries of historical connections to its mostly Orthodox hinterland, which were emphasized both through the propaganda of contemporary Serbia as well as through the numerous contacts of the city's intelligentsia with Serbia and Montenegro.

 The cultural and political movement of Serbs in Dubrovnik was started around this time, notably by Nikolajević's 1838 article in the newspaper Srbsko-Dalmatinski Magazin (published in Zadar by Božidar Petranović), where he claimed the entire Ragusan Slavonic literary corpus for Serbian literature.

 In 1841, Medo Pucić, a writer from an old Catholic noble family, became acquainted with pan-Slavists Ján Kollár and Pavel Jozef Šafárik, and started to espouse a Serb national sentiment.
 Medo Pucić was the first person to publicly call himself a Serb, while at the same time believing that the Croatian name for the language he spoke was merely a synonym of the Serbian name, so he was effectively an adherent of slovinstvo, a pan-Slavic view of South Slavic nationalities.
+The literary magazine Slovinac, founded by Pucić and others in 1878, would reflect these views.